Joun: Monastery Saint Savior

-Monastery of the Savior (دير المخلص) of the Melkite Basilian Salvatorian Order was built in the early 18th century on a hill covered with pine and olive trees and grape vines and is located in the east side of Joun, and it constitutes a landmark in the Chouf district.
+Monastery of the Savior (دير المخلص) of the Melkite Basilian Salvatorian Order was built in the early 18th century on a hill covered with pine and olive trees and grape vines and is located in the east side of Joun, and it constitutes a landmark in the Saida district.

 Lady Hester Lucy Stanhope site

 This site is located on another hill to the north east side of Joun.
 The site is known as "Dahr El Sitt" (ضهر الست).

 Lady Hester Stanhope settled until her death in the residence at the site, which is on the tip of one of the hills.
 She said in her memoirs, written by her longtime friend Doctor Charles Lewis Meryon, that the residence has been called by the villagers "Dahr El Sitt" or "Dar El Sitt".
 He also said that her house on the top of the hill was shaped "like half orange".
 The house had a garden and a stable and other buildings for storage.
-He implied that she liked the house because of its strategic location: "...the house on the summit of a conical hill, whence comers and goers might be seen on every side...", noting that the road from Joon to the cities of Sidon, Beirut, and Deir El Qamar all go into lonely mountains full of jackals and wolves.
+He implied that she liked the house because of its strategic location: "...the house on the summit of a conical hill, whence comers and goers might be seen on every side...", noting that the road from Joun to the cities of Sidon, Beirut, and Deir El Qamar all go into lonely mountains full of jackals and wolves.